UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/alkhatib.hoda/index.md

 ![Schematic](./schem.jpg)

-The schematic image shows a clearer connection for the components , using the online simulator [*Wokwie*](https://wokwi.com/).\
+The schematic image shows a clearer connection for the components , using the online simulator [*Wokwie*](https://wokwi.com/).

+> [!NOTE]
-note: the lcd screen is connected by default to the pico explorer base .\
+> the lcd screen is connected by default to the pico explorer base .

 the buzzer is connected (with a resistance) to GPIO 1.\
 here is the BMP280 connection table
 | PIN | connection with pico explorer ~ pico PIN|